scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 It's December 2016.
 People keep asking me if I'm OK.
 One of them is Georg, our executive coach.
 We chat in the kitchen.
 After a pause he says  "Scott, are you OK?
 You look exhausted."
 From behind tired eyes I let him know what's on my plate.
 In the last 12-months I've shifted from Senior Product Manager to Lead Product Manager.
 And then to unofficial Head of Product.
 I'm  managing 15 product managers.
 I'm also managing a couple of Web Operations Engineers for good measure.
 I've just completed five simultaneous recruitment campaigns.
 And remain hands-on product manager for two teams.
 This was  too much for one person to do.
 I was burned-out.

-Georg suggests I make time to have a chat with him to see if we  improve things.
+Georg suggests I make time to have a chat with him to see if we can improve things.
 A few days later we meet in the week before the  Christmas break.
 And so began my real development as a product leader.

 # Introduction